 While so many bands hardly reach a decade together, Taking Back Sunday is currently on their 20th anniversary tour, which made a two-night stop at Ace of Spades this Tuesday and Wednesday.
-The two-night sold-out spectacle was supported by The Maine for a deafening set of performances that had many fans losing their voices by the end of the night.
+The sold-out spectacles were supported by The Maine for a deafening set of performances that had many fans losing their voices by the end of the night.

 Lead by the perpetually microphone swinging frontman Adam Lazzara, John Nolan (lead guitar, keyboards, vocals), Shaun Cooper (bass guitar), and Mark O’Connell (drums) made sure the night was not only fun but a reminder of why everyone fell in love with the band in the first place.

-By the end of the night, it sure seemed like everyone was just an old friend singing along to “Cute Without The ‘E,'” “Timberwolves At New Jersey,” and “You’re So Last Summer.”
-There is just something special about knowing the next song coming and knowing you’ll have someone to sing every word with that this show was able to evoke with gritty nostalgia.
+By the end of the night, it sure seemed like everyone came from the same era, singing along to “Cute Without The ‘E,'” “Timberwolves At New Jersey,” and “You’re So Last Summer.”
+Knowing the next song coming and feeling sure you’ll have someone to sing every word of it with is what most people are likely to remember.

 As the band promotes their greatest hits album, ‘Twenty,’ they have mentioned this has been the first year in their career they are fully booked with touring, which goes to show just how much this band has meant to so many fans throughout a special trailblazing career.

 For more information on Taking Back Sunday and where they will be next, visit TakingBackSunday.com.